OpenNebula/docs/source/design_and_installation/building_your_cloud/plan.rst

 The monitoring subsystem gathers information relative to the hosts and the virtual machines, such as the host status, basic performance indicators, as well as VM status and capacity consumption.
 This information is collected by executing a set of static probes provided by OpenNebula.
 The output of these probes is sent to OpenNebula in two different ways:

 -  **UDP-push Model**: Each host periodically sends monitoring data via UDP to the frontend which collects it and processes it in a dedicated module.
 This model is highly scalable and its limit (in terms of number of VMs monitored per second) is bounded to the performance of the server running oned and the database server.
 Please read the :ref:`UDP-push guide <imudppushg>` for more information.
 -  **SSH-pull Model**: OpenNebula periodically actively queries each host and executes the probes via ``ssh``.
 This mode is limited by the number of active connections that can be made concurrently, as hosts are queried sequentially.
-Please read the :ref:`KVM and Xen SSH-pull guide <imsshpullg>` or the :ref:`ESX-pull guide <imesxpullg>` for more information.
+Please read the :ref:`KVM SSH-pull guide <imsshpullg>` .

-.. warning:: **Default**: UDP-push Model is the default IM for KVM and Xen in OpenNebula >= 4.4.
+.. warning:: **Default**: UDP-push Model is the default IM for KVM in OpenNebula >= 4.4.

 Please check the :ref:`the Monitoring Guide <mon>` for more details.